 The purpose of a firewall is to provide controlled and audited access to services, both from inside and outside an organization's network, by allowing, denying, and/or redirecting the flow of data through the firewall.
-Although there are a number of firewall architectures and technologies, firewalls fall into two major categories: traffic-filter and application-level firewalls.
-This Protection Profile specifies the minimum-security requirements for TOEs composed of an application-level firewall.
+Although there are a number of firewall architectures and technologies, firewalls basically fall into two major categories: traffic-filter and application-level firewalls.
+This Protection Profile specifies the minimum-security requirements for TOEs composed of a traffic-filter firewall.